OSGConnect/connectbook/start/software/compiling-applications.md

 	requirements = (OpSysAndVer =?= "SL7") || (OpSysAndVer=?= "RHEL7") || (OpSysAndVer =?= "Centos7")

 Software installation typically includes three steps: 1.) configuration, 2.) compilation, and 3.)
 "installation" which places the compiled code in specific location.
-In most cases install instructions, these steps will be achieved with the following commands:
+In most cases, these steps will be achieved with the following commands:

 	./configure
 	make
 	make install

-Most software is written to install to a default location, however your OSG Connect account is not authorized to write to these default system locations.
-Instead, you will want to create a folder for your software installation in your `home` directory use an option in the configuration step that will install the software to this folder:
+**Most software is written to install to a default location, however your OSG Connect account is not authorized to write to these default system locations.** Instead, you will want to create a folder for your software installation in your `home` directory use an option in the configuration step that will install the software to this folder: